Neil Wagner

+Born in South Africa, he played domestic cricket for Northerns and Titans between 2005 and 2008.
+After relocating to New Zealand, Wagner represented Otago from 2008 to 2018, followed by Northern Districts from 2018 to 2025.
+Over the course of his career, he also played for several English county cricket clubs between 2014 and 2025.

 Early career

 Wagner was born at Pretoria and attended Afrikaanse Hoër Seunskool as a high school student where he played for the 1st team alongside AB de Villiers and Faf du Plessis.
-He is a left-handed batsman and left-arm medium-fast bowler who toured Zimbabwe and Bangladesh with South African Academy sides and was twelfth man in two Test matches for South Africa.
+He is a left-handed batsman and left-arm medium-fast bowler who toured Zimbabwe and Bangladesh with South African Academy teams and was twelfth man in two Test matches for South Africa.

 In 2008, he moved to Dunedin, New Zealand to play domestic cricket for Otago in 2008.
 He played a total of 190 matches for Otago and took a total of 579 wickets.

 In June 2009, he was awarded a place in the New Zealand Emerging Players team under Peter Fulton, and eventually made his test debut for New Zealand against the West Indies in 2012.
 He played 64 Test matches for New Zealand.

 World record

 On 6 April 2011, Wagner took four wickets in four balls against Wellington when he dismissed Stewart Rhodes, Joe Austin-Smellie, Jeetan Patel and Ili Tugaga.
 He then took the wicket of Mark Gillespie with the sixth ball of the same over: five wickets in one 6-ball over, the first time this has been achieved in first-class cricket.
 His bowling figures for the innings were 6/36, his personal best at that time.